GlassyBridge/GraphVec/README.md

 # GraphVec

-A Python-based Vector calculator library that allows the user to perform a variety of calculations, including the abitily to visualize them with mathplotlib.
+A Python-based Vector library that allows the user to perform a variety of calculations, including the abitily to visualize vectors with mathplotlib.

 ## Features